emirunlu/CS534Fa17_emir.unluturk_deniz.seyidoglu/POSTMORTEM.md

 ### MVC Design

 This is an overview of the MVC model.
-Simulator acts as the Model in this case.

 ![MVC UML](doc/mvc.png)